-Learning Outcomes The learner will: ssment Criteria earner can: 1.
-Be able to cook basic food items and dishes 1.1.
-Select the correct ingredients for basic dishes 1.2.
-Choose the correct equipment and handle safely and hygienically 1.3.
-Cook food items safely and hygienically 1.4.
-Clean work areas and equipment safely and hygienically during and after cooking 1.5.
-Identify what went well and suggest any improvements
+Learning Outcomes The learner will: Assessment Criteria The learner can: Be able to cook basic food items and dishes.
+1.1.
+Select the correct ingredients for basic dishes.
+1.2.
+Choose the correct equipment and handle safely and hygienically.
+1.3.
+Cook food items safely and hygienically.
+1.4.
+Clean work areas and equipment safely and hygienically during and after cooking.
+1.5.
+Identify what went well and suggest any improvements.